POP1912/Pancake/docs/api.md

 pancake.video.setVolume(volume, video_index)                 // Sets volume of video from index
 pancake.video.setMute(mute, video_index)                     // Mutes or unmutes video from index
-pancake.video.setLoop(loop, video_index)                     // Loops or not to loop video from index
+pancake.video.setLoop(loop, video_index)                     // Loops or not to loop video from index pancake.video.finished(video_index)                          // Returns if video from index has finished playing
 ```

 ## Timers